 Downtown Buffalo is packed with great architecture, interesting streetscapes and beautiful urban vistas (Court Street, anyone?), making it one of the most compelling places for a walk in Western New York.
-With the pandemic keeping much of the downtown workforce at home, there’s less traffic and street noise these days, so take this opportunity to explore the heart of the city.
-Things may be on “pause,” but that doesn’t mean you have to be.

-Discover masterworks by Louis Sullivan and Richard Upjohn, an office building that was one of the world’s largest, a monument to a fallen president and Buffalo’s massive Art Deco City Hall.
+Take this opportunity to explore the heart of the city and discover masterworks by Louis Sullivan and Richard Upjohn, an office building that was one of the world’s largest, a monument to a fallen president and Buffalo’s massive Art Deco City Hall.

 The walk is approximately 1.9 miles in length and should take about one hour to complete.